-As HVI programs continue to expand, it will bring in more experts, such as heart failure specialists to care for patients with congestive heart failure, and more imaging capabilities, such as cardiac MRI.
-Our world-class team in cardiology, cardiac surgery, and vascular surgery also looks forward to expanding our offerings in key areas including:
+As programs at the UPMC Heart and Vascular Institute continue to expand, it will bring in more experts, such as heart failure specialists to care for patients with congestive heart failure, and more imaging capabilities, such as cardiac MRI.
+Our world-class team in cardiology, cardiac surgery, and vascular surgery also looks forward to expanding our offerings in key areas, including:

 Leveraging the Power of Data

-UPMC has invested in integrating data across its 40 hospitals, which has allowed HVI to identify new opportunities to enhance patient care through specialized programs.
-As director of analytics for HVI-cardiology, Dr. Mulukutla and his team leverage a vast amount of data to make constant improvements to the high-quality care they provide.
+UPMC has invested in integrating data across its 40 hospitals.
+This has allowed UPMC heart health experts to identify new opportunities to enhance patient care through specialized programs.
+As director of analytics for UPMC Heart and Vascular Institute, Dr. Mulukutla and his team leverage a vast amount of data to make constant improvements to the high-quality care they provide.

 In the last 20 years, cardiac care and services at UPMC Passavant have grown from essential cardiac care to a center for advanced care and services, with a full team of multidisciplinary experts and a roadmap of continued expansion.

-“That has been part of UPMC’s commitment to our communities – so that patients don’t have to travel hours away, or even into the city, to obtain world-class care,” says Dr. Mulukutla.
+“That has been part of UPMC’s commitment to our communities – so that patients don’t have to travel hours away, or even into the city, to obtain world-class care,” Dr. Mulukutla says.

 With Find a Doctor, you can schedule an appointment with any UPMC physician or search by condition, specialty, provider, or practice.

 Editor's Note: This article was originally published on , and was last reviewed on .